ecyht2/EEEE2065-cw4/README.md

 ## Documentation

-Documentation of the coursework can be found in the project [Github pages](https://ecyht2.github.io/EEEE2065-cw4/).
+Documentation of the coursework can be found in the project [GitHub pages](https://ecyht2.github.io/EEEE2065-cw4/).

 ## TODO
 * [ ] Improved Mandelbrot set algorigthm